x-c-3/x-c-3.github.io/all_collections/_posts/2022-07-04-using-csps-offensively.md

 In other words, this attack is sort of like a "win more" card in a trading card game: it doesn't help if they have the normal defences, but in the case that they don't, there's an off-chance that it might help you.

-In some other other words, it's a CTF challenge.
+In some other words, it's a CTF challenge.

 However, if there is ever a similar feature implemented with `window.open`, this sort of technique could be more impactful.
 And also mitigated with the `Cross-Origin-Opener-Policy`.
 There is a bit of care to be taken here.